Best Basic Pancake Recipe

 - Preheat a griddle.
 If you’re using an electric griddle, preheat to 350 degrees.

 - In a mixing bowl add flour, baking powder, sugar and salt.
 Mix well.

-- Make a well in the center of the flour mixture and add eggs, milk and vanilla.
+- Make a well in the center of the flour mixture and add eggs, milk, vanilla, and butter/oil.
 Stir to combine.
 Remember, don’t overmix!

 - On a hot griddle, add butter to coat pan to keep pancakes from sticking.

 - Pour batter onto hot griddle, about 1/2 cup per pancake.
 More or less depending on the size you prefer.
 Let cook about 3 minutes, until bubbles begin to pop on the batter, and edges are brown.
 Flip pancake and cook other side for about 2 minutes.

 - Serve hot with butter and maple syrup.